• Skip to main content

 What fund(s) are you using for your small cap value tilt?
 Does the recent emergence of AVUV from Avantis have you rethinking your small cap value fund choice?
 Let me know in the comments.

 Disclosures: I am long AVUV in my own portfolio.
 Note that I am not affiliated with Avantis and I get no sort of kickback or compensation if you decide to buy AVUV (or any of the other funds listed here).
-My discussing it and crowning it the superior U.S. small cap value ETF is simply the result of my own independent research and analysis.
+I've also received no form of compensation from Avantis for the words I've written on this page.
+My discussing AVUV and crowning it the superior U.S. small cap value ETF are simply the result of my own independent research and analysis.

 Related Posts